Disability - Provisions For Students Policy

 All current and future students who identify as having a disability.

-3.1 CIT is committed to providing an equitable and inclusive learning environment for all students and will comply with the disability discrimination legislation and the education standards for students with disability.
+3.2 CIT is committed to providing an equitable and inclusive learning environment for all students and complies with the disability discrimination legislation and the education standards for students with disability.

 All terminology used in this policy is consistent with definitions in the CIT Policy Glossary.